• Skip to primary navigation

 Rates and Fees

-Chase Freedom Unlimited® does not have an annual fee, but it does have a foreign transaction fee of 3% of the amount of each transaction in U.S. dollars.
+Chase Freedom Unlimited® does not have an annual fee, but it does have a foreign transaction fee of 3% of each transaction in U.S. dollars

 Chase Sapphire Preferred® Card has a $95 annual fee and no foreign transaction fee.
 The travel benefits and the lack of a foreign transaction fee make this card the one you’d want to take on an international trip.